Monisha-RK10/RAG_QA-Retrieval-Augmented-Question-Answering/README.md

 - Handles multiple queries in parallel, improving throughput under load
 - Supported batched inference in the pipeline so multiple user queries can be processed in one forward pass

+ ### Fallbacks (in llm.py)
+ - Add fallback model:
+   - GPU busy → smaller CPU model.
+   - Large model too slow → use flan-t5-base
+  - Added a timeout for robustness, and if the GPU is overloaded, fall back to a smaller CPU model for graceful degradation

  ### Model Caching (in fastapi_app.py)
  - Load LLM once at startup (FastAPI app startup).
  - Avoids repeated heavy initialization.
  - Cached the LLM pipeline at app startup, so inference requests reuse the same model object, reducing latency

- ### Timeouts & Fallbacks
+### Timeouts (in FastAPI /query endpoint)
 - Add timeout per query (avoid hanging requests).
- - Add fallback model:
-   - GPU busy → smaller CPU model.
-   - Large model too slow → use flan-t5-base
-  - Added a timeout for robustness, and if the GPU is overloaded, fall back to a smaller CPU model for graceful degradation